-The MES program offers three to four electives each Fall, Winter and Spring quarter that are 4 credits each.
+The MES program offers three to four electives each Fall, Winter and Spring quarter that are four credits each.
 Some repeat every year, and some repeat every other year.
 Students must take 24 elective credits, which can consist of MES electives, MPA electives, summer graduate-level courses, individual study contracts, internships, or transfer courses.
-Two-credit electives will not count toward the MES degree, unless they are in the form of an individual study contract or internship.
+Two-credit electives will not count toward the MES degree, unless they are in the form of an individual learning contract or internship.
+To graduate from MES, at least eight credits must be from MES elective courses taken while the student is enrolled in the program.